geokall/fullstack-python-hua/README.md

 Downloaded and inserted the first 50 rows of this [dataset](https://www.kaggle.com/thomaskonstantin/top-270-rated-computer-science-programing-books) which contains Books products. productID is manually inserted, the rest data is read from the csv reader. name, price, rating and type.
+Price transformed from string to float and rounded in 2 decimal.

 The main script is responsible to erase everything in the very first step such as topics, users from Neo4j.
 MySQL's data are not erased.

 ![Screenshot](images/productsMySQL.png)

-In the next step, a graph of users is inserted in the Neo4j database with these attributes: id, age, height, name and productID
+In the next step, a graph of users is inserted in the Neo4j database with these attributes: id, age, height, name and productID.

 ![screenshot](images/neo4j.png)